 Renewal Grant Workflow

-Depending upon license level and specific needs, there are several options for structuring this workflow in GLM.
-Two common recommendations are listed below.
+Depending on license level and specific needs, there are two options for structuring this workflow in GLM.

 - In many cases, the Copy Functionality can be useful, as it allows applicants and/or administrators to copy the original request into a renewal process.